MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-While many chemicals in cosmetics pose slight or no danger, some are associated to severe medical issues, such as neurological harm and cancer.
-Cosmetic chemicals can enter a person's body through inhalation, ingestion, and the skin, and cause the same problems as food chemicals, per this site.
+While many chemicals in beauty products present limited or no risk, some have been associated with serious medical problems, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into a person's body through the skin and inhalation, and pose the same problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in food, water, and lots of other commonly used goods.
-Yet, no category of consumer goods is accountable to less government inspection than cosmetics, including EYESHADOW.
-While many of the chemicals and contaminants in cosmetics and personal care products almost certainly present little risk, being exposed to some is linked to worrying health issues, including cancer.
+Chemicals associated with cancer can be found in food and several other everyday goods.
+However, no category of consumer goods is subject to less government management than cosmetics and other personal products, including EYESHADOW.
+Though most of the chemicals in cosmetics in all likelihood present little risk, being exposed to some is associated with worrying health conditions, such as cancer.